ohmyzsh/ohmyzsh/plugins/zsh-navigation-tools/README.md

 will work when in parenthesis, i.e. (a|b).
 BTW by using this method you can colorize output of the tools, via their config files (check out e.g. n-cd.conf, it uses this).

+## Performance
+ZNT is fastest with Zsh before 5.0.8 and starting from 5.2 (the version yet to be released).

+# vim:filetype=conf